In La Tribune 01/12/2020

 Information warfare stigmatizes the electric vehicle from its construction to its recycling: it would pollute as much or even more than a conventional car because of its battery composed of non-recyclable “rare metals”.
 These claims are fake news against electric mobility.

-First of all in metals, the family of “rare metals” does not exist, it is a hoax saved by no geology or science.
-But since lanthanides exist and are also called “rare earths”, it is in order to that the infox has mixed the two: “rare earths” (which are not rare) and “rare metals” (which do not exist).
+First of all in metals, the family of “rare metals” does not exist, it is a hoax saved by no geology nor science, it is “woke geology”.
+But since lanthanides exist and are also called “rare earths”, it is in order to confuse that the infox has mixed the two: “rare earths” (which are not rare) and “rare metals” (which do not exist).
 The success of the trick was illustrated in August 2019 when the future former president Trump justified the possibility of buying Greenland by exploiting rare materials, rather than confessing a classic strategy of confrontation with Russia in the Far North.
 To confuse is to control.

 There are alternatives

 Second, a lithium ion battery still costs about 50% of the price of an electric vehicle.
 More than 60% of its value is the cost of the metals and materials, its manufacturing cost is less than 10%.
 However, this metallic barrier is already being circumvented by alternatives offered by research and development.